US Open champion and runner-up with trophies representing tennis player salaries and Grand Slam prize money disparity

 The ATP introduced a “guaranteed base earnings” system in 2024:

 But these guarantees only apply to the top 250 players in the world.
-Everyone else?
-Good luck.
+Everyone else is on their own.

 Travel Costs and Business Expenses

-NBA Players Fly Private on the Team’s Dime, Tennis Players Pay Their Own Way
+NBA Players Fly Private, Tennis Players Pay Their Own Way

 When an NBA team travels to an away game, the franchise pays for everything: chartered flights, five-star hotels, meals, medical staff, and equipment.
 Players show up, play, and go home.
 Zero out-of-pocket costs.